pwwang/argx/README.md

 - List action: Store a list of values.
 Different from `append` and `extend`, the initial value is cleared.
 - Addtional types: Some additional types to convert the values of arguments
 - Configuration file to create the parser: Instead of creating the parser by code, you can also create it by a configuration file
+- Backward compatibility: All features are optional.
+You can use `argparse-charged` as a drop-in replacement for `argparse`.

 ### Option `exit_on_void`